rootstrap/tech-guides/python/cookiecutter-django.md

 NOTE:
 - Remember, when you install a new dependency, check if it will be needed at production or not.
 In the case that it won't be needed, add the flag `--dev` at the end of the installation command.
 - At `pipenv` to run a command, you have two options:
     1. You can run `$ pipenv shell`, which creates a shell with the virtual environment activated, and in there, you can run any commands without prefixes.
-For example, the command that runs the server should be just `$ python manage.py runserver`.
+For example, the command that runs the server should be just `$ python manage.py runserver`
-    2. If you haven't entered to the shell, you can write `pipenv run` before any command, for example, the command that runs the server should be `$ pipenv run python manage.py runserver`.
+    2. If you haven't entered to the shell, you can write `pipenv run` before any command, for example, the command that runs the server should be `$ pipenv run python manage.py runserver`

 ## Create psql database
-`$ createdb <db-name-dev>`.
+`$ createdb <db-name>`

 For example `$ createdb cookiecutter_starter-db-dev`

 ## Load .env file for local configurations
 1. At `config/settings/base.py` set `DJANGO_READ_DOT_ENV_FILE` to load the configurations from `.env` file.